2-Acetylpyridine

 2-Acetylpyridine is an organic compound with the formula CH_{3}COC_{5}H_{4}N. It is a viscous colorless liquid that is widely used as a flavoring substance.
 It is found in malt and produced by the Maillard reaction and by nixtamalization.
 It contributes to the flavor of corn tortillas, popcorn, and beer.

+Synthesis

 The compound is prepared by acylation of 2-bromopyridine via the Grignard reagent.